derausvoelksen/Udacity_SelfDriving-Car-ND_P5/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I printed several window sizes and regions in order to determine size and area within the camera image.
 Dependent on the distance to the ego vehicle, I chose only a small region, so the computation would be as fast as possible.
 Here are the resulting areas within the image:

+Windows of size 64x64:
 ![Sliding Window (64x64)][image9]
+Windows of size 96x96:
 ![Sliding Window (96x96)][image10]
+Windows of size 128x128:
 ![Sliding Window (128x128)][image11]
+Windows of size 196x196:
 ![Sliding Window (196x196)][image12]